stealsocks/joodaloop.com/content/projects/hugo-themes.md

 ## collison

-A simple [theme](https://github.com/stealsocks/collison) that reproduces Patrick Collison's website design, but with a responsive layout for mobile.
+A simple [theme](https://github.com/stealsocks/collison) that reproduces Patrick Collison's website design, but with a responsive layout for mobile ([demo](https://collison.netlify.app/)).

 ## Gapat